mappls-api/mapmyindia-restapi-cordova-ionic-beta/Readme.md

 | ---- | ---- |
 | ionic cordova run browser | cordova run browser |

-#### Only if you are running on cordova project not for ionicframework
+#### Only if you are running cordova project in browser not for ionicframework
 - replace your `<meta>` tag in `index.html`
 ```js
     <meta http-equiv="Content-Security-Policy" content="default-src *; style-src 'self' http://* 'unsafe-inline'; script-src 'self' http://* 'unsafe-inline' 'unsafe-eval'" />